sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development.rst

   * Restart the Fire Server.
   * The new node would be picked up by the Fire Server and be visible in the Workflow Editor.

-Use the custom node in spark submit when running on the Spark cluster
+Use the Custom Node in spark submit when running on the Spark cluster
 ---------------------------------------------------------------------

   * Include the custom node with ``--jars <...>`` when running the workflow on the cluster